sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 Because of this potential threat, NIST has standardized ML-KEM (Module-Lattice-Based Key-Encapsulation Mechanism), which is standardized in FIPS 203 {{FIPS203}}.
+NIST intends to standardize similar KEMs (specifically, code-based ones) in the future.

-ML-KEM is used to generate a shared secret key between two parties.
-One party (Alice) generates a public/private keypair, and sends the public key to the other party (Bob).
-Bob uses the public key and some randomness to generate both the shared secret key and a ciphertext.
-Bob then sends the ciphertext to Alice, who uses her private key to generate the same shared secret key.
-NIST plans to standardize one or more code-based KEMs in the future.
+ML-KEM is a Key Encapsulation Mechanism (KEM), which can be used to generate a shared secret key between two parties.
+A KEM is a public key mechanism where one side (Alice) can generate a public/private key pair, and send the public key to the other side (Bob).
+Bob then can use it to generate both a ciphertext and a shared secret key.
+Bob then sends the ciphertext to Alice, who uses her private key to generate the shared secret key.

-The fundamental security property is that someone listening to the exchanges (and thus obtains both the public key and the ciphertext) cannot reconstruct the shared secret key and this is true even if the adversary has access to a CRQC.
-ML-KEM is IND-CCA2 secure, that is, it remains secure even if an adversary is able to submit arbitrary ciphertexts and observe the resulting shared key.
-Submitting invalid ciphertexts to `ML-KEM.Decaps()` does not help the attacker obtain information about the decryption key of the PKE-Decrypt function inside the ML-KEM.Decaps.
-Substituting the public key Alice sends Bob by another public key chosen by the attacker will not help the attacker get any information about Alice's private key, it would just make Alice and Bob not have a same shared secret key.
-However, if it is possible to substitute the copy of the public key for both Alice and Bob, an attacker can introduce a malicious public key where the same private key can be used for decapsulation, but the probability of decryption failure is marginally higher.
-As decryption failures can leak information about the secret decapulation key, it is important that Alice keeps a secure copy of the public key as part of her secret key.
-For practical purposes, IND-CCA2 means that ML-KEM is secure to use with static public keys.
+The idea is that someone in the middle, listening into the exchanged public keys and ciphertexts will not be able to recovered the shared secret key that Alice and Bob learns.
+Hence, Alice and Bob can use their shared secret key to establish secure symmetric communication.

-ML-KEM is a Key Encapsulation Mechanism (KEM).
-One common misunderstanding of that term is the expectation that Bob freely chooses the shared secret, and encrypts that when sending to Alice.
-What happens in ML-KEM is that randomness from both sides are used to contribute to the shared secret.
+One common misunderstanding of the term KEM is the expectation that Bob freely chooses the shared secret, and encrypts that when sending to Alice.
+What actually happens in ML-KEM is that randomness from both sides are used to contribute to the shared secret.
 That is, ML-KEM internally generates the shared secret in a way that Bob cannot select the value.
 Now, Bob can generate a number of ciphertext/shared secret pairs, and select the shared secret that he prefers, but he cannot freely choose it or make secrets shared with two parties be equal.
-This is different from RSA-KEM {{RFC5990}}, where Bob cannot select the value, but can encapsulate the same shared secret to many recipients.

-A KEM (such as ML-KEM) sounds like it may be a drop-in replacement for Diffie-Hellman, however this is not the case.
+A KEM (such as ML-KEM) sounds like it may be a drop-in replacement for Diffie-Hellman (and in some scenarios, it can be).
+However this is not always the case.
 In Diffie-Hellman, the parties exchange two public keys, whereas in a KEM, the ciphertext is necessarily a function of Alice's public key, and thus can only be useful only with that specific public key.
 Additionally, a KEM differs from Diffie-Hellman which is